CookdLobsta/project-2/README.md

 <h1>Banksy an online piggy bank for kids</h1>

 <p>We are creating an application to help educate kids on how to manage their funds.
 They will begin by entering the amount they initially have to start with.
-This amount will be tracked based on if the users action, whether if they save/add(chores)/purchase an item from the database(wish list).
+This amount will be tracked based on if the users action, whether if they save/add money they recieve(chores)/purchase an item from the database(wish list).
 We will be using an API (Amazon/Wal-Mart/Wish-List) to manage our database.
 This application will also determine the amount the user would have to save/make to purchase the item from the database.</p>

 <h2>Getting Started</h2>
 heroku ????